December 5, 2024

 The Fix:

-3. Repot in Fresh Soil: Use a clean pot with proper drainage and well-aerated soil.
+2. Repot in Fresh Soil: Get a new and clean pot that has enough drainage and use fresh soil.

 6. Pest Infestations